Time tracking software for smarter billing and profit

 Getting your team started with time tracking

-Show your team how time tracking helps them, not just the business.
+Your team will adopt time tracking when employees understand how it helps them, not just the business.
 Here are a few tips to get everyone on board:

 Common concerns about time tracking (and how to address them)

-Many concerns about time tracking come from old experiences.
-Modern software solves these problems:
+Many concerns about time tracking come from old experiences with clunky software.
+Modern tools have solved most of these problems.

 1. "It's boring and a pain to do.
-We start, but end up falling back to old ways."
+You start, but end up falling back to old ways."

-Modern time tracking software lets you track time as you work, so you do not have to fill out timesheets at the end of the day.
+Modern time tracking software lets you track time as you work, so you don't have to fill out timesheets at the end of the day.
 You get:

-- Real-time tracking: Start and stop timers as you work, not at day's end
+- Real-time tracking: Starts and stops timers as you work

-- Mobile apps: Track time anywhere, from any device
+- Mobile apps: Tracks time anywhere from any device

-- One-click project switching: Change tasks instantly without complex forms
+- One-click project switching: Changes tasks instantly without complex forms

-- Visual dashboards: See progress and productivity in clear, engaging formats
+- Visual dashboards: Shows progress and productivity in clear formats

 2. "I forget to do it."

-Building the habit of tracking time takes a few weeks, like starting a new routine.
+Building the time tracking habit takes a few weeks, like starting any new routine.
 After that, it becomes second nature.

-Most products have reminders to prompt you if you forget to track your work.
-As a business owner, you may need to encourage your team at first.
-Building this habit brings long-term benefits.
+Most products have reminders to prompt you if you forget.
+As a business owner, you may need to encourage your team at first, but the long-term benefits are worth it.

 3. "I don't know how much data to track."